Identifying and controlling wasps at your home

 Technically wasps do pollinate; they are just not as effective as bees.
-Bees have more hairy bodies which pollen is more likely to stick to and be transported to other plants.
-The smoother body of the wasp can still pollinate it isn’t as efficient/successful as the hairy bee body.
+Bees have more hairy bodies that pollen is more likely to stick to and be transported to other plants.
+The smoother body of the wasp can still pollinate.
+It isn’t as efficient/successful as the hairy bee body.

 Common Mississippi Wasps

 Two of the most common wasps in Mississippi are the Yellow Jacket and the Red Wasp.